 The discussion took stock of the widespread allegations of sexual harassment at the workplace in the media and how to take forward the movement beyond social media.

 Journalist and columnist Kalpana Sharma noted that #MeToo is not going to stop.
 “The principal message is that women have held their peace for far too long.
 The survivors have found strength and solidarity in numbers.
 A ripple effect has been created.
 Women are demanding that they be treated as equals.”

 “Every incremental gain that women journalists have made is through a fight, and not due to any largesse.
-Women fought to cover politics, sport and finance and work on the late night shift.
+Women fought to cover politics, sport and finance and work on the late-night shift.
 Women journalists had to work much harder to prove their worth.
 On the issue of equal pay, because of individually negotiated contracts, we do not even know if women with similar training and experience as male journalists receive similar pay,” she said.

 According to Sharma, women in the media are demanding a change in the toxic culture prevailing in newsrooms, so that sexual harassment becomes the exception, instead of continuing as a norm.
-The real legacy of #MeToo would be if media actually implemented the law on sexual harassment.
+The real legacy of #MeToo would be if the media actually implemented the law on sexual harassment.

-Mumbai Press Club president Gurbir Singh noted that harassment which had been hidden has now come out. “#MeToo has created turmoil, disrupted lives and newsrooms.
-But there is need for such turmoil and introspection because harassment needs to be called out.
+Mumbai Press Club president Gurbir Singh noted that harassment that had been hidden has now come out. “#MeToo has created turmoil, disrupted lives and newsrooms.
+But there is a need for such turmoil and introspection because harassment needs to be called out.
 Women have faced the brunt far too long for protesting against harassment and have been fired from their jobs for raising complaints.”

 “The greatest victory of the journalist movement has been the calling out of serial abusers of women such as Minister of State of External Affairs MJ Akbar,” he said.
 Singh also mentioned a proposal to set up a legal defence fund to assist women calling out sexual offenders.